fuxtrot/fun/README.md

 **Looking forward to play around here**

 ```
-Displaying fun testcode 1234 in this readme.
+Displaying fun testcode 1234 in this readme
-Looks like it works just fine.
+Looks like it works just fine
 ```

-This Readme can also be reached via [link](http://fun.seb)fun.seb
+This Readme can also be reached via the [link](http://seb.fun) fun.seb

 Cheers,
 Seb